chapeter/NCB/README.md

 `(virtualenv) % pip install -r requirements.txt
 `

-For security you should change the default flask secret key for this project:
+For security reasons you should change the default flask secret key for this project:

 Inside this project
 Go to app -> __init__